+At Restore we employ acupuncture for fertility, IVF support and to maximise health during pregnancy.
 Chinese medicine has a long and established history of improving fertility.
 Whether you are preparing to conceive, actively trying to conceive or embarking on IVF, acupuncture has a lot to offer.
 At Restore, the acupuncture team follow protocols supported by research to assist their patients to improve their fertility with acupuncture.
-The most common presentations seen at the clinic are as follows.

 Women undergoing fertility treatment are far more likely to successfully give birth if they also have acupuncture, a major scientific study has concluded.
 The research found that women suffering with fertility problems who underwent the ancient Chinese treatment increased their chance of having a baby from one in five to one in three.
 Researchers led by Ying Cheong, from the reproductive medicine unit at the University of Southampton and the city’s Princess Anne hospital, concluded that ‘acupuncture around the time of embryo transfer achieves a higher live birth rate of 35 per cent compared with 22 per cent without active acupuncture’.
 Embryo transfer is when an embryo that has been fertilised in the laboratory is implanted into a woman’s womb.

 Research shows acupuncture can be an effective, low intensity procedure that may increase a woman’s resilience during assisted conception.
 Women who have acupuncture often report improvements in physical and mental health, including better sleep and improvements in mood and self-confidence.
 Some IVF clinics, such as Genea (formerly Sydney IVF) offer acupuncture clinics in-house as they have seen the wonderful effects of this safe and gentle form of complementary therapy.